Plug-in hybrid: Electric power storage

 The optimum battery size varies depending on whether the aim is to reduce fuel consumption, running costs, or emissions, but a 2009 study concluded that "The best choice of PHEV battery capacity depends critically on the distance that the vehicle will be driven between charges.
 Our results suggest that for urban driving conditions and frequent charges every 10 miles or less, a low-capacity PHEV sized with an AER (all-electric range) of about 7 miles would be a robust choice for minimizing gasoline consumption, cost, and greenhouse gas emissions.
 For less frequent charging, every 20–100 miles, PHEVs release fewer GHGs, but HEVs are more cost effective."

 PHEVs typically require deeper battery charging and discharging cycles than conventional hybrids.
-Because the number of full cycles influences battery life, this may be less than in traditional HEVs, which do not deplete their batteries as fully.
+Because the number of full cycles affects battery life, this may be lower than in traditional HEVs, which do not fully deplete their batteries.
 Nonetheless, some authors argue that PHEVs will soon become standard in the automobile industry.
 Design issues and trade-offs against battery life, capacity, heat dissipation, weight, costs, and safety need to be solved.
 Advanced battery technology is under development, promising greater energy densities by both mass and volume, and battery life expectancy is expected to increase.

-The cathodes of some early 2007 lithium-ion batteries are made from lithium–cobalt metal oxide.
+The cathodes of some early-2007 lithium-ion batteries are made of lithium–cobalt oxide.
 This material is expensive, and cells made with it can release oxygen if overcharged.
 If the cobalt is replaced with iron phosphates, the cells will not burn or release oxygen under any charge.
 At early 2007 gasoline and electricity prices, the break-even point is reached after six to ten years of operation.
-The payback period may be longer for plug-in hybrids, because of their larger, more expensive batteries.
+The payback period may be longer for plug-in hybrids because of their larger, more expensive batteries.